New Custom Field "Found in Version"

 finished version with the "Found in Version" Field.

-#2 Updated by Sven Schuchmann about 9 years ago
+#2 Updated by Sven Schuchmann over 9 years ago

 Your are right, this would be a custom field.